 - Paper Mario:

 - Common in Super Paper Mario, where exposition dumps and tutorials will often make reference to the player sitting in front of the screen, much to the confusion of Mario and company.

 - This is also done in Paper Mario: The Thousand-Year Door, as there are a couple instances of a character talking to the player, leading your partner to ask what they mean by "you in front of the TV".

 - In Metal Gear Solid 2: Sons of Liberty, Raiden will be utterly confused any time a character breaks the fourth wall.

-- In The Secret Of Monkey Island, Herman Toothrot makes a number of snarky aside comments during Act 3.
-When Guybrush eventually asks "Who are you talking to?", Herman cheerily replies "The people watching at home!"
+- In The Secret of Monkey Island, Herman Toothrot makes a number of snarky aside comments during Act 3.
+When Guybrush eventually asks "Who are you talking to?", Herman cheerily replies "The people watching!"

 - In Secret of Evermore, a prophet declares that everyone around him is a character in a video game.
 Some nearby Non Player Characters and the player character all regard him as insane.
 He even declares that, if he's lying, may the powers that be strike him down!
 The player then has the option of doing just that, enforcing the beliefs of the NPCs and player character (but if the player refuses, the prophet bestows gifts on the hero.)